-The Council has recently adopted a Local Validation List (LVL), for the use in the validation of all planning applications, which will be used in the validation of all applications from 1st June 2020 onwards.
+The Council has recently adopted a Local Validation List (LVL) which will be used in the validation of all applications from 1st June 2020 onwards.
 The LVL (v1.5) is available as a pdf.
-Click Here.
 (PDF, 658KB)

 What is pre-application advice?

 Pre-application advice allows the Council to provide an initial view on a development proposal, before you submit a planning application.
 The Council will advise on the acceptability of a proposal in principle, as well as provide detailed comments on a development and advise on what documents are required with a planning application submission.

 The Council welcomes pre-application discussions, which are encouraged in national guidance as a means of dealing with any issues at the first stage of a proposed development being considered.